The right angle to look at orthogonal sets: Abstract

 \section{Abstract}

 If $X$ and $Y$ are orthogonal hyperdefinable sets such that $X$ is simple, then any group $G$ interpretable in $X\cup Y$ has a normal hyperdefinable $X$-internal subgroup $N$ such that $G/N$ is $Y$-internal; $N$ is unique up to commensurability.
-In order to make sense of this statement, local simplicity theory for hyperdefinable sets is developped.
+In order to make sense of this statement, local simplicity theory for hyperdefinable sets is developed.
+Moreover, a version of Schlichting's Theorem for hyperdefinable families of commensurable subgroups is shown.